 For everyone’s sanity, please follow a few simple rules: No hate speech, no personal attacks, no flamebaiting, no trolling, no threats, no sockpuppets, no advertising, no spam, no harassing the staff, no whining about moderation, no whining about the existence of an article that nobody made you click on.
+No user/display names or avatars that do any of that, either.
 Don’t be this.

 Posts that break our rules or posts orphaned by such may be deleted at the staff’s discretion; repeat offenders will be banned.
 Please don’t feed the trolls or post about comment moderation in the comments.
 It’s a better use of everyone’s energy to make new good comments instead.
 Click the report button or drop us a tip to bring problem posts to our moderators’ attention in a hurry.

 My comment was deleted

 Please use the report functions (the flag button in the offending post) or send us a note